IBM/universal-connectors/docs/available_plugins.md

 * [Yugabyte](../filter-plugin/logstash-filter-yugabyte-guardium/README.md)

 ## Developing Plug-ins
-Users can develop their own universal connector plug-ins, if needed, and contribute them back to the open source project, if desired.
+Users can develop their own Universal Connector plug-ins, if needed, and contribute them back to the open source project, if desired.

 [Here](../docs/Guardium%20Data%20Protection/developing_plugins_gdp.md) is a guide for developing new plug-ins for Guardium Data Protection.